 Note: The table uses the sample of registers drawn in December 2019 (N=124,942, N male=76,029, N female=48,913).
-The mean differences are computed using two-sample equal variance t-tests by gender. \p<0.10, \\p<0.05, \\\p<0.01.
+The mean differences are computed using two-sample equal variance t-tests by gender. p<0.10, p<0.05, p<0.01.

 The years of affiliation play an important role in the accumulation of savings, particularly if the contributions are more frequent.
-The descriptive statistics show that the gender gap amounts can increase substantially with the number of years affiliated in the SPP.
+The descriptive statistics show that the gender gap amounts gaps (47 percent in 2005 and 35 percent in 2019), but the other top proportions show little change in the period.

+can increase substantially with the number of years affiliated in the SPP.
 Figure A.2 in the Appendix utilizes the pooled sample of 2005-2019 to show the gender gap for each period of affiliation, regardless of the calendar year of the sample.
 We also observe a substantial increase in the gender gap value for each year of affiliation, yet the relatively large intervals of confidence may reveal that there is still substantial heterogeneity within each period of accumulation.